 1 cup chicken or beef broth

 - Preheat the oven to 400 degrees.

-- Bake in the oven for about 30 minutes until the edges of the mashed cauliflower are slightly browned and crispy.
+- Bake: Transfer the filling to a greased casserole dish.
+Spread the mashed cauliflower over the top.
+Bake in the oven for about 30 minutes until the edges of the mashed cauliflower are slightly browned and crispy.
 Let the pie rest for about 15 minutes before serving.